 - The Council would like to see more & clearer provision of Park & Ride on the outskirts of the city in particular, to tackle some of those strong cross-boundary movements shown in earlier mapping in this document.
 Further work is needed on exploring desirable locations for Park and Ride in the city, in partnership with SPT and surrounding local authorities.
-It is noted there are existing P&R opportunities around the region which serve important travel corridors into the city, and GCC encourages SPT and neighbouring local authorities to continue to support these and enhance where necessary. - Further work is also need with these partners on more clearly communicating Park and Ride opportunities to the travelling public across the region and the city, including current opportunities which already exist. - In advance of any further collaborative work however, the Council advocates the following principles for Park and Ride in the future - whether for new sites served by public transport or existing sites to be enhanced and enlarged: - Located on & directly served by high frequency public transport stops or hubs (radial bus corridors and future Clyde Metro stops) - Closer to the edge of the city boundary than the edge of the city centre.
+It is noted there are existing P&R opportunities around the region which serve important travel corridors into the city, and GCC encourages SPT and neighbouring local authorities to continue to support these and enhance where necessary. - Park and Ride facilities will be determined at detailed design but will be fully accessible, provide links to walking and cycling networks, covered waiting areas and facilities for taxi pick up/drop off. - Further work is also need with these partners on more clearly communicating Park and Ride opportunities to the travelling public across the region and the city, including current opportunities which already exist. - In advance of any further collaborative work however, the Council advocates the following principles for Park and Ride in the • future - whether for new sites served by public transport or existing sites to be enhanced and enlarged: - Located on & directly served by high frequency public transport stops or hubs (radial bus corridors and future Clyde Metro stops) - Closer to the edge of the city boundary than the edge of the city centre.
 This is to reduce traffic on radial routes and particularly the inner part of the city where roadspace reallocation to support sustainable modes of transport as w/ell as local placemaking activities will have strong 'asks' on the road network. - Where the equivalent public transport journey time will be quicker than continuing to drive.
-This therefore requires direct public transport connections on either fixed link services or on corridors with a high degree of bus priority on-road. - Convenient access from the strategic road network, to make it easy for drivers to choose the interchange point, and reduce traffic movements within the city to support the Council's min 30% car vehicle km target and roadspace reallocation goals. - Where possible, combined with locations of mobility hubs and electric vehicle charging hubs, particularly destination chargers. - Where on-street parking can be controlled and enforced to avoid informal parking in surrounding areas. - Developed in the context of the Council's new Strategic Parking Plan, which aims to incentivise Park and Ride through a complementary parking charge structure and parking supply at destinations.
-Choosing Park and Ride at the edge of the city centre must be more financially attractive than parking at destinations within the city. - Not in areas that would bring additional car trips to quiet residential streets, to support the Council's Liveable Neighbourhood programme.
+This therefore requires direct public transport connections on either fixed link services or on corridors with a high degree of bus priority on-road. • - Convenient access from the strategic road network, to make it easy for drivers to choose the interchange point, and reduce traffic movements within the city to support the Council's min 30% car vehicle km target and roadspace reallocation goals. - Where possible, combined with locations of mobility hubs and electric vehicle charging hubs, particularly destination chargers. - Where on-street parking can be controlled and enforced to avoid informal parking in surrounding areas. - Developed in the context of the Council's new Strategic Parking Plan, which aims to incentivise Park and Ride through a complementary parking charge structure and parking supply at destinations.
+Choosing Park and Ride at the edge of the city centre must be more financially attractive than parking at destinations within the city. • - Not in areas that would bring additional car trips to guiet residential streets, to support the Council's Liveable Neighbourhood programme.